Ali Sethi: Sufi influence and reviving folk music

-Sethi often uses or references source material from Sufi poetry in his music which frequently adopts inclusive and liberal views on issues such as gender, class, and religion.
-He has claimed that "Sufi poems and metaphors revel in ambiguity, undoing such binaries as sacred and secular, male and female, spiritual and material.
+Sethi is known to infuse his music with "metaphors and wide-ranging themes, leaving it open to interpretation and welcoming in a broad audience."
+To accomplish this, he often uses or references source material from Sufi poetry in his music which frequently adopts inclusive and liberal views on issues such as gender and religion.
+Sethi has asserted that "Sufi poems and metaphors revel in ambiguity, undoing such binaries as sacred and secular, male and female, spiritual and material.
 In that sense I think they are like this incredible technology of the heart – one that can help us do dialogue across difference in this highly polarized time".
 Sethi also acknowledges that "the appetite for Sufi music in Pakistan allows people like me to get away with a lot of potentially subversive stuff through the metaphors of Sufi poetry – these beautiful, deliberate ambiguities."

-Sethi frequently champions the value of traditional South Asian folk music and often uses the catchphrase "folk is woke" to argue that traditional folk music from the subcontinent allows South Asians across the world to tap into their ancestral roots and access "something that can nourish our contemporary consciousness and quest for an identity that feels whole, yet liberated."
+Sethi champions the value and power of traditional South Asian folk music and often uses the catchphrase "folk is woke" to argue that traditional folk music from the subcontinent allows South Asians across the world to tap into their ancestral roots and access "something that can nourish our contemporary consciousness and quest for an identity that feels whole, yet liberated."
 In an interview with The Harvard Crimson Sethi stated: "I find that folk traditions of South Asia are some of the most flexible, fluid, mystical, philosophically supple traditions in human history.
 That's what my undergrad years at Harvard taught me.
 That's what my immersive apprenticeship in Hindustani classical sangeet [music] taught me.
 That's what my understanding of poetry has taught me..."
 In an interview with VICE News, he similarly asserted that Pakistan's folk traditions are among the most resilient, empowering, and "identity-enhancing" traditions in the world, enabling people to look beyond the limiting binaries of traditional versus modern.
+Similarly, in a 2024 profile by T: The New York Times Style Magazine, Sethi claimed that traditional South Asian music has always contained the "antibodies" that are necessary to "heal a divisive culture from within" because it has always been cosmopolitan.